Kn0tas/BirdFeeder/README.md

   - `storage/`: FRAM (I2C setup) stub
   - `logging/`: event logging shim
 - `scripts/`, `tests/`: reserved for tooling and tests

+## Known issues / TODOs
+- Camera driver currently logs "QVGA" but is configured to capture QQVGA to save memory; adjust either the log or frame size once PSRAM is validated.
+- Camera reset pin in firmware is GPIO1; earlier notes used GPIO46.
+Wire RESET to GPIO1 or update `PIN_CAM_RESET` in `main/board_config.h` to match your hardware.
+- `camera.c` uses `vTaskDelay` and `pdMS_TO_TICKS` but is missing the FreeRTOS includes; add them before building.

 ## Wiring snapshot
 - I2C bus: GPIO8 (SDA), GPIO9 (SCL); FRAM @0x50, MAX17048 @0x36; ALRT -> GPIO5